-NOTE: If you are installing components to a new palm-rest assembly, use the power-button bracket from the previous palm-rest assembly.
+NOTE: If you are installing components to a new palm-rest assembly, use the power-button and fingerprint reader bracket from the previous palm-rest assembly.

 - 1. Install the keyboard assembly.

-- 2. Install the system-board assembly.
+- 2. Install the system board .

 - 3. Install the speakers.

 - 4. Install the display assembly.

 - 5. Install the battery.

 - 6. Install the base cover.

 - 7. Follow the procedure in After working inside your computer.